-- (b) sexual violence: sexual offences under the Sexual Offences Act 2003, specifically rape, assault by penetration and sexual assault. - 7.3 Bullying may also be: - 7.3.1 sexist: related to a person's sex or gender reassignment; - 7.3.2 racist, or regarding someone's religion, belief or culture; - 7.3.3 related to a person's sexual orientation (homophobic bullying);

-- 7.3.4 related to pregnancy and maternity; - 7.3.5 related to a person's home circumstances; or - 7.3.6 related to a person's disability, special educational needs, learning difficulty, health or appearance. - 7.3.7 Related to other protected characteristics that we need to protect. - 7.4 Not all bullying is deliberate or intended to hurt.
+- 7.3.1 sexist: related to a person's sex or gender reassignment. - 7.3.2 racist, or regarding someone's religion, belief, or culture. - 7.3.3 related to a person's sexual orientation (homophobic bullying). - 7.3.4 related to pregnancy and maternity. - 7.3.5 related to a person's home circumstances; or - 7.3.6 related to a person's disability, special educational needs, learning difficulty, health, or appearance. - 7.3.7 Related to other protected characteristics that we need to protect. - 7.4 Not all bullying is deliberate or intended to hurt.
 Some individuals may see their hurtful conduct as "teasing" or "a game" or "for the good of" the other person.
 These forms of bullying are equally unacceptable but may not be malicious and can often be corrected quickly with advice and without disciplinary sanctions.
 If left unchallenged or dismissed low level disruption can have a wearing, and significant impact on targeted individuals exposed to such behaviour. - 7.5 A person who makes a physical or sexual assault on another, or who steals or causes damage to the property of another, commits a criminal offence.
 Bullying may also be regarded as threatening behaviour or harassment which can be either a criminal offence or a civil wrong.
 Misuse of electronic communications could also be a criminal offence, for example it is an offence to send an electronic communication (such as a text message or email) to another person with the intent to cause distress or anxiety.